limine-bootloader/limine/CONFIG.md

-# qloader2 configuration file
+# Limine configuration file

-The qloader2 configuration file is comprised of *assignments* and *entries*.
+The Limine configuration file is comprised of *assignments* and *entries*.

 *Entries* describe boot *entries* which the user can select in the *boot menu*.